Gyno - Talk

 1. Breast Self Examination

-It is a process through which the women can do her self check up to look for changes in the breast tissue.
-But it is not a substitute for other breast screening methods.
+It is a process through which the woman can do her self-check-up to look for changes in the breast tissue.
+However, it is not a substitute for other breast screening methods.

 Best time to do breast self examination

-3-5 days after periods starts.
-This should be done every month at the same times as the hormonal variation that takes place during menstrual cycle can also cause changes in the breast.
+3-5 days after the period starts.
+This should be done every month at the same time as the hormonal variation that takes place during the menstrual cycle can also cause changes in the breast.

-If you have attained menopause, do this on the same sate every month.
+If you have attained menopause, do this on the same date every month.

 • Stand in from of the mirror with your upper part of the body exposed.

-• Look for signs of swelling, dimpling or redness on or near breast area.
+• Look for signs of swelling, dimpling, or redness on or near the breast area.

 • Repeat the same in different positions by placing hands on lips and arms overhead.